Judiciary

 -

-How do you become a Justice for the Supreme Court or an Election Board Member?
+How do you become a Justice for the Supreme Court?

-The Supreme Court Justices and the Election Board Members are appointed by the Student Body President and confirmed by the Student Government Senate.
-The Supreme Court consist of a Chief Justice and six Associate Justices.
-While the Election Board consists of an Election Board Chair and four members.
+The Supreme Court Justices are appointed by the Student Body President and confirmed by the Student Government Senate.
+The Supreme Court consist of a Chief Justice and four Associate Justices.

-To apply for the Supreme Court or Election Board go to Get Involved.
+To apply for the Supreme Court, go to Get Involved.

 -